SGX203 - Oral BDP for Treating Pediatric Crohn’s Disease

 SGX203 is specifically formulated for oral administration as a single product consisting of two tablets.
 One tablet releases BDP in the upper gastrointestinal (GI) tract and the other tablet releases BDP in the lower GI tract.

-We will initiate a SGX203 development program for pediatric Crohn’s disease program in 2012.
+We have initiated the SGX203 development program for pediatric Crohn’s disease.
 The objective of developing SGX203 for pediatric Crohn’s is to make available a corticosteroid option with less toxicity than the current standard therapy prednisone.

-SGX203 in pediatric Crohn’s disease has been awarded Orphan Drug Designation by the FDA.
+SGX203 in pediatric Crohn’s disease has been awarded Orphan Drug and Fast Track Designations by the FDA.

 About Pediatric Crohn's Disease